evaera/roblox-lua-promise/lib/README.md

         You may register an optional cancellation hook by using the `onCancel` argument.
           * This should be used to abort any ongoing operations leading up to the promise being settled.
           * Call the `onCancel` function with a function callback as its only argument to set a hook which will in turn be called when/if the promise is cancelled.
+          * `onCancel` returns `true` if the Promise was already cancelled when you called `onCancel`.
+          * Calling `onCancel` with no argument will not override a previously set cancellation hook, but it will still return `true` if the Promise is currently cancelled.
+          * You can set the cancellation hook at any time before resolving.
           * When a promise is cancelled, calls to `resolve` or `reject` will be ignored, regardless of if you set a cancellation hook or not.
       static: true
       params: